 To promote public policies and support regulations for the preservation of Lake Wylie and its wildlife and for the education and safety of the citizens who use this beautiful natural resource.

 The Commission seeks to act in the best interest of the citizens and lake property owners, while considering all matters in accordance with its goals.
+We protect, preserve and promote Lake Wylie as a clean and safe recreational waterway.

 The Lake Wylie Marine Commission is a governing board overseeing health and safety concerns on Lake Wylie.